What Are the Patient Brokering Laws in 2021?

 Drug rehab marketing employment contracts, like the one the Tomasso brothers signed, are used by treatment facilities to circumvent Florida’s patient-brokering law, which states it is unlawful for any person to offer or pay any commission, bonus, rebate, kickback, or bribe … to induce the referral of patients or patronage to or from a health care provider,” according to Delray Beach police, which investigated the case.

+The patient brokering law originated with drug rehabs in Florida.
+They are know spreading across the United States.
+California is experiencing the implementations in 2020.
 David will be discussing some fundamental and wide-spread misconceptions on patient brokering and kickbacks that leave many open to legal issues.
 He will be sharing practical tips on how to make ethical arrangements with marketers more defensible.
 Below are some questions we plan on asking him.

 - business arrangements among licensed health care providers